FLORIN

 Bardi, Boboli Gardens

-Tessa's baby and Baldassare
+FL Tessa's baby and Baldassare

 Fictional characters, Tito/Naldo, Tessa, Baldassarre, Monna